Masala Herb

 The fruit flesh of the first kind is rather jelly like and the second one in comparison has a harder flesh.

-The fruit smells tempting, in fact its hard to explain, maybe I would call it a cross between banana and apple with some floury notes at the end.
+The fruit smells tempting in fact, it's hard to explain, maybe I would call it a cross between banana and pineapple with some floury notes at the end.

-I would suggest to always oil your hands and your knife when you are planning on cutting it up, it's super sticky!
+I would suggest to always oil your hands and your knife when you intend to cut it up, it's super sticky!
+I have a guide on how to cut jackfruit from start to finish.

 Mango